facebookresearch/replay_dataset/README.md

 **[[project]](https://replay-dataset.github.io/)** | **[[paper TBD]](https://arxiv.org/abs/)**

-Replay is a dataset of 68 scenes of social interactions between people, such as playing boarding games, exercising, or unwrapping presents.
+Replay is a dataset of 68 scenes of social interactions between people, such as playing board games, exercising, or unwrapping presents.
 Each scene is about 5 minutes long and filmed with 12 cameras, static and dynamic.
 Audio is captured separately by 12 binaural microphones and additional near-range microphones for each actor and for each egocentric video.
 All sensors are temporally synchronized, undistorted, geometrically calibrated, and color calibrated.